There have been a lot of claims about dryer sheets containing toxic ingredients, so it’s natural to worry about how sustainable or safe they are.

 Montmorillonite is also biodegradble.

 Since fragrances are such a broad category, it’s hard to discern their role in biodegradation, especially when it comes to synthetic fragrances.

 However, studies show that the degradation of VOCs – which can often be emitted by fragrances – remains highly problematic.

 Also, remember that compostable and biodegradable are not the same thing.

 Biodegradable means an item can decompose, but compostable means items break down into natural, non-toxic materials.

-So, if you find biodegradable dryer sheets, they may not be compostable too.
+So, if you find biodegradable dryer sheets, they may not automatically be compostable.

 Plus, not all so-called compostable products are home-compostable but often require an industrial composting facility.

 Read the packaging carefully to determine how they should be disposed of, i.e., in a general waste bin, home compost bin, or industrial composting.

 6. Are Dryer Sheets Recyclable?